- Variety of hybrid and electric choices

 The Hyundai Ioniq lacks a complete set of crash-test scores, but what’s in already is very good.

 The IIHS calls the Ioniq a Top Safety Pick, but federal testers haven’t weighed in.
-Until they do, we’re withholding our score.
+Until they do, it's rated at 6 out of 10.
 (Read more about how we rate cars.)

 The IIHS gave the Ioniq top “Good” scores in every crash test including the relatively new front passenger-side small overlap crash test.
 When equipped with automatic emergency braking, the Ioniq was rated as “Superior” for avoiding forward collisions up to 25 mph.
 This year, Hyundai added automatic emergency braking to SEL-equipped Ioniqs.

 Aside from active safety features, the Ioniq is equipped with airbags for all belted passengers and child seat anchors that the IIHS rated as “Acceptable” for ease of use.

 Blind-spot monitors and active lane control are available as spend-up options on most models.

 2019 Hyundai Ioniq